brycewray/hugo-site/content/posts/2022/08/static-embeds-eleventy/index.md

 <!--  -->

-You can find this shortcode's most current repo version [here](https://github.com/brycewray/eleventy_site/blob/main/src/assets/utils/stoot.js).
-Invoke it in Markdown as in this example, where the first parameter represents the toot's Mastodon instance and the second represents the toot's numeric ID:
+Invoke the shortcode in Markdown as in this example, where the first parameter represents the toot's Mastodon instance and the second represents the toot's numeric ID:

 ```md
 {% stoot "mastodon.social", "108241788606585248" %}